Already a DIA Member? Sign in. Not a member? Join.

 Nimita Limaye, PhD

-Research Vice President, Life Sciences R&D Strategy and Technology, IDC, United States
+Research VP, Life Sciences R&D Strategy and Technology, at IDC, IDC, United States

 Andreas Beust